QuantEcon/lecture-source-py/source/rst/perm_income.rst

 When :math:`\hat \sigma > 0`, :math:`\{c_t\}` has no asymptotic distribution

-Let's consider what this means for a cross-section of ex ante identical consumers born at time :math:`0`
+Let's consider what this means for a cross-section of ex-ante identical consumers born at time :math:`0`

 Let the distribution of :math:`c_0` represent the cross-section of initial consumption values